 [(B-1)] SPA-1 Demolition, removal, or minor alteration of existing structures, facilities, land, and equipment.
 Any historic property shall be evaluated by the department for historical significance.

-[(B-2)] SPA-2 Replacement or reconstruction of existing structures and facilities, not to include nonconforming structures or shoreline erosion control structures and devices, under a previously approved conservation district use permit where the new structure will be located approximately on the same site and will have substantially the same purpose, capacity, density, height, and dimensions as the structure replaced.
+[(B-2)] SPA-2 Replacement or reconstruction of existing structures and facilities under a previously approved conservation district use permit where the new structure will be located approximately on the same site and will have substantially the same purpose, capacity, density, height, and dimensions as the structure replaced.
 Reconstruction or replacement of structures and facilities shall be subject to development standards set forth in this chapter, and other requirements as applicable, including but not limited to a county building permit, floodplain management regulation, shoreline setback, coastal hazard mitigation disclosure statement (if within the Sea Level Rise Exposure Area or a coastal high hazard area), and shoreline certification.
 Adjustments to the location of the structure may also be allowed to reduce risks from erosion and flooding.
 No enlargement of the structures and facilities is permitted under this section.
 The provisions of this section will not be applicable upon failure to file an application to replace or reconstruct structures and facilities within two years of the demolition or destruction of structures and facilities.

 [(B-3)] SPA-3 Replacement or reconstruction of an existing nonconforming single-family residence, where the new single-family residence will be located approximately on the same site and will have substantially the same purpose, capacity, density, height, and dimensions as the single-family residence replaced.
 Reconstruction or replacement of any single-family residence shall be subject to development standards set forth in this chapter, and other requirements as applicable, including but not limited to a county building permit, floodplain management regulation, shoreline setback, and shoreline certification[.], and coastal hazard mitigation disclosure statement (if within the Sea Level Rise Exposure Area or a coastal high hazard area).
 No enlargement of the single-family residence is permitted under this section.
 The provisions of this section will not be applicable upon failure to file an application to replace or reconstruct a single-family residence within two years of the demolition or destruction of the single-family residence.

-[(C-1)] DEP-1 Moderate alteration of existing structures, facilities, uses, and equipment[.], not to include nonconforming structures or shoreline erosion control structures and devices.
+[(C-1)] DEP-1 Moderate alteration of existing structures, facilities, uses, and equipment.

-[(D-1)] BRD-1 Major alteration of existing structures, facilities, uses, and equipment, or topographical features, not to include nonconforming structures or shoreline erosion control structures and devices, which are different from the original use or different from what was allowed under the original permit.
+[(D-1)] BRD-1 Major alteration of existing structures, facilities, uses, and equipment, or topographical features which are different from the original use or different from what was allowed under the original permit.
 Major alterations shall be subject to development standards set forth in this chapter, and other requirements as applicable, including but not limited to a county building permit, floodplain management regulation, management plan, or coastal hazard mitigation disclosure statement (if within the Sea Level Rise Exposure Area or a coastal high hazard area).
 When county permits are required for the associated plan[(s)], the department’s approval shall also be required.

 Note: For nonconforming uses, see section 13-5-7.
 For shoreline erosion control structures and devices see section 13-5-22 (P-15).